EnigmaCurry/dry_agent/README.md

  * `dry_agent` can be installed on any machine that has Podman -- it does not require Docker itself.

- * `dry_agent` can be installed locally for private use (localhost), or to a server for wider area (authenticated) access.
+ * `dry_agent` can be installed locally for private use (localhost and/or SSH forward), or to a server for wider area (authenticated) access.

  * `dry_agent` uses Podman rootless, so it does not require root access to run.
-It _will_ have `root` access to your _remote_ Docker servers though, so the security of `dry_agent` is still critical!
+However, it _will_ have root access to the _remotely managed_ Docker servers, so the security of `dry_agent` is still critical!

  * `dry_agent` offers both a web application with embedded terminal _and_ an SSH service.
 It is fully usable by either method.

+ * `dry_agent` is designed for a single admin user with remote access.
+   You may log in from anywhere (according to `PUBLIC_SUBNET`), but it will enforce a single active session.
+All existing sessions are invalidated (logged out) whenever a new session logs in.

- * `dry_agent` has minimal host dependencies, with a [Makefile](Makefile) to wrap all configuration and installation tasks, as well as an ergonomic Bash function wrapper with tab completion.
+ * `dry_agent` has minimal host dependencies, with a [Makefile](Makefile) to consolidate configuration and installation tasks.
+To further improve the CLI ergononomics, a Bash function wrapper is included.

 ## Requirements

- * To serve as a `dry_agent` host, any Linux machine may be used, with the following packages installed:
+ * To serve as a `dry_agent` host, any Linux machine may be used, as long as the following packages are installed:

    * `podman`
    * `make`